GiantZOC/awesome-juggling/readme.md

 ## Passing Patterns
 - [MAJ Pattern Book](https://madjugglers.com/majpatternbook) - A  collection of passing patterns from the Madison Area Jugglers.
 - [Passing Pattern Anthology](https://jonglieren-jena.de/ppa/ppa.html) -  A collection of passing patterns from Markus Oehme.
-- [passingdb.com](https://www.passingdb.com/index.php) - A collection of passing patterns from JiBe (Jean-Baptiste Hurteaux).
 - [Passing Zone](https://passing.zone/) - A collection of videos and explanations for a variety of passing patterns from the Passing Zone.
 - [Juggling Edge Passing Patterns](http://www.jugglingedge.com/pdf/PassingPatternsAug06.pdf) - A collection of passing patterns from Mark Weston.
 - [Will's Passing Patterns](http://web.csulb.edu/~wmurray/jugglingArticles/WillPatterns.pdf) - A collection of passing patterns from Will Murray.
-- [Berkeley Juggling Patterns](https://berkeleyjuggling.org/juggling-patterns/) - A collection of passing patterns from the Berkeley Juggling Club.
+- [Berkeley Juggling Patterns](https://berkeleyjuggling.org/patterns/) - A collection of passing patterns from the Berkeley Juggling Club.
-- [Aerial Mirage Jugglers](http://www.gnerds.com/juggle/) - A collection of passing patterns and explanations from the Aerial Mirage Jugglers.
-- [Aidan's Juggling Resources](http://www.juggle.me.uk/passing/) - A collection of patterns and explanations from Aiden Burns.
+- [Aidan's Juggling Resources](https://www.juggle.me.uk/passing/) - A collection of patterns and explanations from Aiden Burns.
-- [Passing Wiki](https://passingwiki.org/wiki/Main_Page) - A passing pattern wiki.

 ## Tools
 - [Juggling Lab](https://jugglinglab.org/) - Software used to generate and animate juggling patterns.
-- [Gunswap](http://www.gunswap.co/about) - A juggling animator and pattern library.
 - [Juggloid](http://juggloid.com/) - A siteswap animator with a large number of patterns that have already been created.
 - [Compatible Siteswaps](https://www.cs.cmu.edu/~ckaestne/siteswaps.xhtml) - A list of compatible siteswaps with filters.
 - [Two person Passing Pattern Spreadsheet](https://drive.google.com/file/d/0B26BTNBYVjFqdW9mWUgteDZYT00/view?ths=true) - A spreadsheet of two person passing patterns siteswaps.
 - [Juggling Graphics](https://juggling.graphics/) - A siteswap graphic creator.
-- [Prechac This](http://www.prechacthis.org/) - A siteswap generator website.
-- [prech.ac](http://prech.ac) - A url shortener for PrechacThis ([source](https://github.com/prechac/prech.ac))
 - [Passist](https://passist.org/) - A siteswap generator website.
-- [Siteswap Generator](https://play.google.com/store/apps/details?id=namlit.siteswapgenerator&hl=gsw) - A siteswap generator for Android.
+- [Siteswap Generator](https://f-droid.org/packages/namlit.siteswapgenerator/) - A siteswap generator for Android.
-- [Siteswap Suggest](http://joshmermelstein.com/juggle-suggest/) - A siteswap animator with an autocomplete feature.
+- [Siteswap Suggest](https://joshmermelstein.com/juggle-suggest2/) - A siteswap animator with an autocomplete feature.
-- [PassingSync](https://play.google.com/store/apps/details?id=edu.cmu.mastersofflyingobjects.passingsync) - An android app that speaks juggling instructions for passing partners to follow along with.
 - [Madeye](http://madeye.org/juggling/) - A variety of siteswap tools.
 - [Pattern Generator](http://jacos.nl/how-to-use-the-pattern-generator/) - A pattern generator website.
 - [JoePass!](http://koelnvention.de/w/?page_id=151) - Software used to animate juggling patterns.
-- [JuggleHacker](https://www.jugglehacker.com) - A generator for hijack passing patterns.

-## Videos
-- [Juggling TV](http://juggling.tv/) - A juggling specific video site.
-- [Manipeo](http://manipeo.com/) - A user submitted juggling video site.

-## Games

-- [Siteswap Anagrams](http://siteswapgame.herokuapp.com/) - A puzzle game for calculating siteswap anagrams.

 ## Misc
 - [Juggling Records](https://www.juggling-records.com/) - A tracker for current juggling world records.